 La Cangreja National Park to Rancho Mastatal: 5 hours.
 Hike from La Cangreja National Park to Rancho Mastatal (or vice versa).
 Experience primary and secondary tropical forests, beautiful rivers, great swimming holes and wildlife.
 Three stream crossings.
 Guide necessary.
 Moderate.

 Rancho Mastatal Circuit: 3 hours.
 Hike Rancho Mastatal’s 7-kilometer circuit.
 Mountain views, primary and secondary forests, river, waterfalls, swimming holes and wildlife.
 Two stream crossings.
 Moderate.
-We can provide you with a self-guided map or arrange a guide.

 Hidden Falls and Big Trees: Visit primary forest on the Ranch’s land and discover small, hidden waterfalls.
 Approximately 4-hours with time for discovering.
 Nice pools for swimming.
 No path.
 Walk up river.
 Wildlife.
 Guide necessary.
 Easy to moderate.

 Río Rey Waterfalls: 5 hours.
 Walk through town and then down an old road before hiking down an extremely steep hillside to the Río Rey.
 Then walk upstream to some beautiful waterfalls.
 Nice swimming opportunities along the way.
 Guide necessary.
 Moderate to strenuous.
-Snack included.

 Quepos/Manuel Antonio Area